-One of the gems of Eastern Europe, Budapest always holds near to my heart.
+One of the gems of Central Europe, Budapest always holds near to my heart.
 As the Danube River connects the two cities of Buda and Pest, it provides the perfect grounds for a historical exploration of the heart of Hungary.
 A quick guide to Budapest, Hungary shows how much there is to do in this city.

 I’ve often said my favorite architecture is found in Budapest.
 It seems that every corner you turn offers an opportunity for something to feed the eyes whether it’s baroque, neoclassical, or art nouveau.
 Budapest, for me, blends the best of Europe’s cities with history, lively culture, and the romantic cafes sprinkled out for an afternoon of coffee and people watching.
 It’s everything you know of Europe to be, but better.
 A turbulent past can be found in the stories that each building holds, and on the other side, a generation ripe with an energy to last through the late hours of the night.

 Picture ruin bars found underground, geothermal baths to soak in, and grand boulevards that rival any Parisian street.
 This is Budapest, and it’s for those to looking to explore something new.